adaptingadapting/Holberton-SpeedrunAllChecksPercent/6init_files_variables_and_expansions/README.md

 task 15 is really tricky, first time i took the answer from the web

 task 16 i couldnt do this one, paste command threw me off

+task 17 no way task 17 is doable like this, i wont upload it